Syrian army source: rebels make heavy use of TOW missiles

 Addressing the increased supplies of TOW missiles for the first time, the Syrian military source said they had an impact on the fighting, but played down their overall significance, saying the army was gaining ground.

-“This weapon, TOW, of course affects the work of the armoured divisions.
-Certainly, it is a well-known American weapon whose impact is known: it is effective against armoured vehicles,” the source said.
+“This weapon, TOW, of course affects the work of the armored divisions.
+Certainly, it is a well-known American weapon whose impact is known: it is effective against armored vehicles,” the source said.
 “They use it heavily which indicates this weapon has become available to them.”

 The comments are a further indication of how increased military support for rebels from Assad’s foreign enemies has helped the them confront a major, multi-pronged attack by the Syrian government and its allies Russia and Iran.